 East Asian Studies M.A.
 Degree Requirements

 Complete East Asian Studies M.A. requirements are outlined on the Stanford Bulletin website.
-The Bulletin is the official record of program requirements; any typographical errors or ommisions on this page do not supercede the bulletin text.
+The Bulletin is the official record of program requirements; any typographical errors or omissions on this page do not supersede the bulletin text.